 What Landlords Should Know About Move-out Letters

-A landlord oversees passing a move-out letter to their renters.
+A landlord or property manager oversees passing a move-out letter to their renters.
 Though it seems an undesirable task to perform, it’s an essential part of the role.
 It helps you minimize financial losses or complaints when a tenant fails to pay rent, commits massive property damage, other lease violations, or continues to create a public disturbance.

 Empty rentals can cause a landlord to spend more on marketing and maintenance costs.
 Repairs and cleaning fees also need to be paid to get the unit rent-ready.